 The quick march of the Regiment is a lively tune entitled ‘Nancy Dawson', named after a popular stage dancer in Georgian times.

-Hear Nancy Dawson performed by The Inns of Court and City Yeomanry Band
+To hear Nancy Dawson performed by The Inns of Court and City Yeomanry Band,

 Nancy Dawson (1730-1767) first appeared at Sadler's Wells Theatre as a columbine and subsequently moved to Covent Garden, where in 1759 she danced the hornpipe in 'The Beggar's Opera' to the tune of which the words of the ballad are set.
 The air, the authorship of which has been attributed to George Alexander Stevens, was for a long time the popular tune of the day.
 It was set, with variations, for the harpsichord as 'Miss Dawson's Hornpipe', was introduced into Carey and Bickerstaff's 'Love in a Village', and is mentioned in the epilogue to 'She Stoops to Conquer'.
 A variant of the opening bars is still sung by children in the game 'Here we go round the Mulberry Bush'.

 'Nancy Dawson' was adopted by the Law Association at the time of the Volunteer Movement in 1803, and was revived by their successors, the Inns of Court Rifle Volunteer Corps, on the re-establishment of the Corps in 1859.
 It has been the Regimental March since then, the current version having been arranged by a former Band member Doug Shewan, and the original air and words are to be found in the British Museum.

 Of all the girls in our town -

 The black, the fair, the red, the brown -

 That prance and dance it up and down,

 There's none like Nancy Dawson;

 She foots, she trips, she looks so sweet,